Programmes and Regulations

 Non-Major Elective (NME) courses are generic, designed for the students of other disciplines.

-Those who have not studied Tamil upto XII Std, but have taken other languages under Part I shall take Basic Tamil comprising of two
+Those who have not studied Tamil upto Standard XII, but have taken other languages under Part I shall take Basic Tamil comprising of two courses.

-Those who have studied Tamil upto XII Std, but have taken other languages under Part I shall take Advanced Tamil comprising of two
+Those who have studied Tamil upto Standard XII, but have taken other languages under Part I shall take Advanced Tamil comprising of two courses.

 iii) Others: